-In this post, you are going to find out how quick and easy it is to make money for switching banks.
+Find out how quick and easy it is to switch banks and get money for doing so.

-This is something I have been doing for years and have made well over a £1000+.
+I have been doing this for years and have made well over £1000+.

 Switching Bank Accounts Is Easy

 Since 2013 when the Current Account Switch Service (CASS) was introduced switching bank accounts became really easy and only takes 7 days to complete.

 - The new bank closes your old bank account for you

 - All existing standing orders and Direct debits are transferred to the new account